rse/stmux/README.md

 - `-n`, `--number`<br/>
   Show terminal number in terminal title.
 - `-e <regexp>[,...]`, `--error <regexp>[,...]`<br/>
-  Observe terminal for errors (global option).
+  Observe terminal lines for errors (global option).
-  One or more regular expressions can be specified and have to match.
+  One or more regular expressions can be specified and have to match on a single line.
   If a regular expression is preceeded with the prefix `!`, it is required that it does not match.
 - `-f <file>`, `--file <file>`<br/>